Which city is cheaper, Miami or Jacksonville?

 Miami gets a good bit of rain this time of year.
 It rains a lot this time of the year in Jacksonville.
 Jacksonville usually gets less rain in July than Miami.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Miami receives 5.9 inches (149 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Jacksonville and Miami.
+Many visitors come to Jacksonville in the autumn for the city's sights and attractions and the shopping scene.
 Furthermore, most visitors come to Miami for the city's sights and attractions, the shopping scene, and the music scene during these months.

 In October, Jacksonville is generally cooler than Miami.
-Temperatures in Jacksonville average around 70°F (21°C), and Miami stays around 78°F (26°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and Miami fluctuates around 78°F (26°C).

 People are often attracted to the plentiful sunshine in Miami this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives less sunshine than Miami during autumn.
 Jacksonville gets 214 hours of sunny skies, while Miami receives 275 hours of full sun in the autumn.

 The winter brings many poeple to Jacksonville as well as Miami.
+Most visitors come to Jacksonville for the museums, the shopping scene, and the cuisine during these months.
 Additionally, the winter months attract visitors to Miami because of the shopping scene and the cuisine.

 Jacksonville is much colder than Miami in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and Miami stays around 67°F (20°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Miami fluctuates around 67°F (20°C).

 The sun comes out a lot this time of the year in Miami.
 In the winter, Jacksonville often gets less sunshine than Miami.
 Jacksonville gets 191 hours of sunny skies this time of year, while Miami receives 243 hours of full sun.